Himanshu-DLT/demo--/README.md

 ## Watching tutorials
-1. Open video in uy browser.
+1. Open video in your browser.